 At the base of Pavagadh hill is the village of Champaner – a living village with a lot of heritage monuments of medieval architecture scattered across the village.
 It is a part of the Champaner Pavagadh world heritage site.
 We had first visited the Pavagadh hill or rather almost climbed it.

-We were totally exhausted by the time we reached Champaner and the sun did not help either.
-Nonetheless, the fort walls that kind of define the boundaries of Champaner were inviting.
-We started our exploration of medieval architecture at Champaner – the capital city of Mahmud Begada.
+We were totally exhausted by the time we reached the village and the sun did not help either.
+Nonetheless, the fort walls that kind of define the boundaries of the heritage place were inviting.
+We started our exploration of medieval architecture here – the capital city of Mahmud Begada.
 Curiously the name Begada comes from the fact that he had two forts – Be+Gada – Be in Gujarati means two and Gadh means fort.

 Sahar Ki Masjid at Champaner